The Friendly Orchestra for Every Age and Experience Level!

 We are delighted to invite you to join the Violin Orchestra in London, a unique orchestra, for every age and level!

 Join the ViolinSchool Community...
 The Violin Orchestra is open to everyone - all ages and experience levels are welcome!
-With exciting new arrangements of some fantastic music, we can't wait for the Summer Concert!
+With exciting new arrangements of some fantastic music, we can't wait for the Christmas Concert!

 There is an ensemble part to suit your technical experience, whether that’s open strings, first position only or advanced.
 We’re always delighted to welcome music students and pre-professional players too.